mozilla-services/docs/source/storage/apis-2.0.rst

     - **304 Not Modified:**  no objects in the collection have been modified since the timestamp in the *X-If-Modified-Since* header.
+    - **400 Bad Request:**  too many ids where included in the query parameter.
     - **404 Not Found:**  the user has no such collection.
     - **412 Precondition Failed:**  an object in the collection has been modified since the timestamp in the *X-If-Unmodified-Since* header.